 Following the initial site visit by the local authority/AHB, the property owner will be responsible for the preparation of a schedule of works and must then arrange for a quote for the works which must be agreed with the local authority/AHB before work begins.
-The works of repair and refurbishment are to be carried out by an approved contractor who is fully tax compliant and has furnished all necessary evidence of same to the local authority or AHB as required.
+The works of repair and refurbishment are to be carried out by an approved contractor who is fully tax compliant.